Woman pointing at piggy bank in her hand symbolizing managing money with title loans

 How to Be Smart with Money by Setting SMART Goals

 If you’re having money struggles – you’re not alone by a long shot.
-Most Americans are in the same boat, trying to figure out how to be smart with money so that they can build a better financial future.
+Most Americans are in the same boat, trying to figure out how to be smart with money so that they can build wealth and a better financial future.

 Here’s what you need to keep in mind – you don’t get to be smart with money overnight.
 Figuring out how to be smart with money takes time and dedication.
 And the best way to tackle it?
 Setting smart goals, you’ll take on one by one.